winsomehax/KODI-DLIVE-plugin/README.md

 # KODI-DLIVE.plugin

+NOTE: if you are a KODI 19 user please try the KODI 19 branch.
+It only needed small changes and it works for me on the new Python 3 based KODI, but any extra testing is welcome.

 Welcome to my DLIVE addon for KODI

 I hope you get some use out of it.
 Feel free to feedback any suggestions and/or code improvements.